by Mario Fazio, Esq.

 The key to establishing an OZ fund is the OZ property requirement, since on a going forward basis at least 90% of the fund’s assets must be OZ property.
 OZ property includes both tangible business property meeting certain requirements as discussed below, as well as investment in one or more subsidiaries conducting an OZ businesses.

 a.
 Qualified OZ Business Property.
 It is critical that an OZ fund strictly observe the OZ property requirements to avoid loss of the OZ tax benefits.
 Also, noncompliance can result in some cases in a tax penalty, as discussed further below.
-The statute’s goal of spurring new investment in OZs rests in the definition of OZ business property, which is defined as tangible personal property used in the business that meets the following additional requirements:
+The statute’s goal of spurring new investment in OZs rests in the definition of OZ business property, which is defined as tangible real or personal property used in the business that meets the following additional requirements:

 i) purchased by the fund on or after January 1, 2018;